 As with anything, when the majority of a population uses something, it usually becomes the target of malicious or criminal activity.
 Just ask Microsoft Internet Explorer engineers.

-Now that over 80% of tax returns are e-filed with the IRS, the thieves have found clever ways to claim your tax refunds through fraudulent identity theft, as I alluded to in Monday’s tax return guide.
+Now that over 84% of individual tax returns are e-filed with the IRS, the thieves have found clever ways to claim your tax refunds through fraudulent identity theft, as I alluded to in my tax return guide.

 E-filing had such a good thing going there for its users – quicker returns, easier to catch errors, no trip to the post office, and the peace of mind that your return reached its destination.
 And the IRS loves e-filing because they result in easier audit pulls, electronic data storage, and fraud detection.